j4cobgarby/octOs/docs/filesystem.md

     1:/myfolder/subfolder/hello.txt

 Which would access whatever filesystem is present on drive 1.
-Drive number 0 is reserved.
 Devices which can be read/written (like a serial console, for instance) will be accessed as a file, similar to UNIX, except that instead of the devices being in the /dev directory like it is in UNIX, the path to these devices will begin with the special character `%`, for example a serial console